 First Contact Practitioner

-• working with you to identify your health and wellbeing goals
+- Work with you to set personal health and wellbeing goals

-If you would like to access health coaching on referral, the best way to access this service is to complete an online assessment on the Healthy Hounslow website.
+If you would like health coaching, the best way to access this service is by completing an online assessment on the Healthy Hounslow website.

-• help you with talking therapies to support a wide range of topics and issues
+- Talking therapies and tools to manage a wide range of issues

 Meet your Mental Health Practitioner Team